 Businesses can donate food that is not sold on a daily basis.
-For example; Panera Bread each evening donates what is left in their store to a local food pantry.
-We are the recipients of the Robinson store on Monday and Tuesday morning.
 If you are a local area business and have product to donate, please contact us for pick up arrangements.
 Any and all donations are greatly appreciated.

-Cash donations are utilized 100% for the purchase of food and supplies for our clients.
+Cash donations are utilized for the purchase of food and supplies for our clients as well as operational expenses.
 Our organization is non profit and donations are tax deductible.

 More About Us

 We are a non-profit charitable organization that was organized in November of 1983 to help our friends and neighbors who were in need.
 We provide supplemental groceries to individuals and families.
 We are a member agency of the Greater Pittsburgh Community Food Bank in Duquesne, PA.
 The West Hills Food Pantry is under the umbrella of the West Hills Ministerial Association and is governed by a Board of Directors made up of members of our community.

 We serve the communities of Coraopolis, Moon Township, Neville Township, Groveton and Crescent Township.

 We are located in the same parking lot as the Sharon Community Presbyterian Church.

 West Hills Food Pantry is located just off University Blvd across from the intersection for Moon Clinton Road.
 If you are travelling from Coraopolis up University Blvd, proceed through the Carnot Intersection at Beaver Grade Road (the intersection with Walgreens and BP on your Right and K-Mart and Garzony's on your left).
 Just prior to the next light (approximately 2/8 mile) turn left into the parking lot of the Sharon Presbyterian Church.
 Drive behind the church and down the hill.
 The Food Pantry is located in the small white building next to the cemetery.
 The entrance is at the bottom of the asphalt driveway.